Are you looking for the best Google AdWords reporting tool to make sure you’re getting the biggest bang for your buck?

 Pricing: DashThis starts at $39 per month for the basic level, or $33 if you choose to pay annually.
 The next plan up starts at $129 ($109 for annual billing).

-With a wide range of integrations available, Klipfolio lets you bring your Google Ads metrics together with data from other platforms to give clients a 360 view of how your campaigns are performing.
+With a wide range of integrations available, Klipfolio lets you bring your Google Ads metrics together with data from other platforms to give clients a 360 view of how your marketing campaigns are performing.

 Prebuilt metrics make report building easy so you can quickly report on KPIs, including conversions, click-through-rate, and cost-per-click.